rdegges/rdegges-blog/articles/2011/the-root-of-all-change.md

-% The Root of all Change
+Title: The Root of all Change
-%
+Date: 2011-07-17 06:18
-%
+Author: Randall Degges

-# The Root of all Change
+Tags: personaldevelopment, philosophy

 I think a lot about philosophy.
 One specific area that fascinates me more and more is personal development and achievement.
 How do people acheive greatness?